The Wonderful Wildlife and Nature of Namibia: Self-Drive

 Tour Introduction

 With some super scenic drives, lovely lodges and incredible wildlife, this itinerary is our most popular self-drive tour of Namibia.
-Visiting first the magnificent dunes of Sossusvlei you will then stay in the quaint coastal resort town of Swakopmund with its Germanic colonial architecture and exciting activities in the nearby dunes, on the sea and from the air.
+Visiting first the magnificent dunes of Sossusvlei you will then stay in the quaint coastal resort town of Swakopmund with its Germanic colonial architecture and exciting activities in the nearby dunes or along Namibia’s Skeleton Coast.

 Next comes stunning Damaraland, renowned for its desert adapted elephants, ancient rock engravings and beautiful scenery.
 From there you drive into another world again, with Etosha’s woodland, great white salt pan and abundant wildlife.
 Spend a good amount of time on safari at Etosha before your big cat finale learning all about AfriCat’s exemplary conservation efforts at Okonjima.